Skip to main content

 docker-compose up -d mysql phpmyadmin

-# use with mariadb
+# with MariaDB

 docker-compose up -d mariadb phpmyadmin